decaporg/decap-cms/website/content/blog/netlify-cms-2-1-0-adds-external-media-support-with-uploadcare.md

 We're super excited to honor Uploadcare's love for Netlify CMS by launching external media handling with their service as the first integration!

-You can play with the integration using a test account [right now](https://5b85d3054ed62f29fd759737--cms-demo.netlify.com/#/collections/posts/new), or keep reading to get Uploadcare working on your Netlify CMS site!

 ## Get started today!

 Here's how to start externalizing your media with Netlify CMS and Uploadcare: